Representation Synthesis by Probabilistic Many-Valued Logic Operation in Self-Supervised Learning: PRELIMINARY

 \section{PRELIMINARY}

-\subsection{Self-supervised learning}
+\subsection{Self-Supervised Learning}

-Our method is based on SimSiam~\cite{chen2021exploring}, which is a non-contrastive SSL.
+Our method is based on non-contrastive SSL, such as SimSiam~\cite{chen2021exploring} and BYOL~\cite{grill2020bootstrap}, DINO~\cite{caron2021emerging}.
 The method learns representation prediction by minimizing the distance between the representations of images $x_i$ and ${x_i}'$ obtained from the random augmentation of image $X_i$.
 Here, $i$ indicates the image index.
-We use encoder $f$ and predictor $h$ to predict representations $z_i,\ z_i'$ and $p_i,\ p_i'$.
+This method need two encoders $f_{\theta}$ and $g_{\phi}$ to predict image representations $\bm{z}_i,\ \bm{z}_i'$ and $\bm{p}_i,\ \bm{p}_i'$. $\theta$ and $\phi$ are the parameters.